-Sent by Alfred Russel Wallace, Neath, Glamorganshire to Henry Walter Bates [none given] on 9 November 1845.
+Sent by Alfred Russel Wallace, Neath, Glamorganshire, Wales to Henry Walter Bates [none given] on 9 November 1845.

 Re. arrival of beetles from Bates; design and cost of insect cabinets and storage boxes; "Vestiges of the natural history of Creation".